Close Icon

 The Theatre by the Lake is Keswick’s premier cultural venue.
 Offering a wide variety of performances, from plays and musicals to lectures and films, this is a must!

-The theatre is idyllically positioned near the shores of Derwentwater lake, and offers an on-site café and bar facilities.
+The theatre is idyllically positioned near the shores of Derwentwater lake, and offers a super on-site café and bar facilities.
 Why not treat yourself to a glass of wine and an evening of entertainment?

 Check what’s on here!